aswanisaraj/aswanisaraj/README.md

 ### Hello!
 This is Saraj :) 👋

-I'm a second-semester CS student at Punjab University with over a year of Linux experience and proficiency in Python, C, and C++.
-Currently, I'm honing my web development skills with Python (Flask), SQL, HTML, CSS, and diving into the MERN stack.
-My ultimate goal is to use my technical and creative abilities to make a positive impact through innovative tech solutions, while in my free time, I enjoy chess for strategic thinking and problem-solving.
+I'm a fourth-semester CS student at Punjab University with over a year of Linux experience and proficiency in C, and C++.
+Currently, I'm honing my web development skills with Python (Flask), SQL, HTML, and CSS, and diving into the MERN stack.
+My ultimate goal is to use my technical and creative abilities to make a positive impact through innovative tech solutions.
+At the same time, in my free time, I enjoy chess for strategic thinking and problem-solving.
 Excited to connect with fellow enthusiasts and industry professionals to collaborate and create tech advancements.
 * ⚡ Fun fact: An avid chess player ♟️.